janusboandersen/frdm_kl25z_minimal_build/docs/README_template.md

 | **Extras**        | RGB LED, accelerometer, capacitive touch input                                                |
 | **Part no.**      | NXP (originally Freescale) part no. MKL25Z128VLK4                                             |
 | **EOL?**          | No, still in production as of October 2025                                                    |

-#### What problems is the project trying to solve?
-- _One-stop documentation_: End-to-end documentation is hard to find.
-Spanning IP documentation, IP integrator/vendor documentation, vendor implementation code, library standards, language standards and conventions.
-- _Code minimalism_: MCU vendor builds have layers of abstraction and are generalized to work with a family of MCUs, giving significant code-bloat.
-For KL25Z, the MCUXpresso SDK v2.2 emits about 35 MB of files to build a hello-world.
-- _Open source tools_: The tooling might also rely on closed-source components.
-The older boards come with a closed-source PEMicro bootloader, requiring closed-source tools to flash and debug.
-Keil MDK uses the closed-source ARM compiler.
-- _IDE independence_: You could use Eclipse as a build tool instead of Keil MDK, that buys you open source tooling, but costs you extra configuration bloat and overhead.

 #### FAQ
 | Q                                             | A                                                                                                                                         |